Tell the Government what you think about SRE.

-On Wednesday 1 March we achieved our first major step forward in our campaign on SRE (sex and relationships education).
+In March 2017 we achieved our first major step forward in our campaign on SRE.
 The Government committed to ensuring SRE is delivered by September 2019 in all schools in England: primaries, secondaries, academies, state-maintained, free schools and even private schools.
 Read our full reaction to the news.

 Our work is far from over but this is a huge leap forward.
-Over the coming months we will be working hard to ensure that the Government guidance is updating including ensuring that it is LGBT-inclusive as well as having a major emphasis on sexual health, among other things.
+Over the coming months we will be working hard to ensure that the guidance is updated, including ensuring that it is LGBT-inclusive as well as having a major emphasis on sexual health, among other things.

 Thanks again for all of your support – this landmark decision couldn’t have happened without you, our supporters.